mir-diablo-ii-tools/Diablo-II-Address-Table/README.md

 - What is the name of the address?
 This should be answered by the title of the Pull Request.
 - Where can the address be found?
 This should be answered by the changes.
 - What is the type of the data?
 This should be answered using standard C types and Diablo II structs.
 Do not use any Windows types unless there is an appropriate justification.
-- If the changes are missing for certain Diablo II versions, why they are missing?
+- If the changes are missing for certain Diablo II versions, why are they missing?
 - If the address points to data:
   - What are the possible values?
   - What are some ingame ways to change this value?
-If you cannot answer this question, then how will changing this value the behavior of the game?
+If you cannot answer this question, then how will changing this value affect the behavior of the game?
 - If the address points to a function:
   - What are the inputs, the output, and their types?
 This should be answered using standard C types and Diablo II structs.
 Do not use any Windows types unless there is an appropriate justification.
   - What is the calling convention?
 You must enumerate the calling conventions for every version.